 The Tekfen Philharmonic Orchestra is a prominent member of Turkey’s cultural and artistic scene.
 Originally founded in 1992 as a chamber group whose members came from eleven Black Sea countries, the ensemble has since grown into a symphonic orchestra that now brings together musicians from 23 countries in the Black Sea, Caspian Sea, and Eastern Mediterranean regions.
 A bespoke repertoire of music that includes instruments that are indigenous to the countries that its artists call home adds unique value to this orchestra as a cultural mosaic.

-Under the leadership of Permanent Conductor and Artistic Director Aziz Shokhakimov, the Tekfen Philharmonic served as the Opening Orchestra of the Istanbul Music Festival between 2019 and 2023.
+Under the direction of its Permanent Conductor and Artistic Director Aziz Shokhakimov, the Tekfen Philharmonic served as the Opening Orchestra of the Istanbul Music Festival from 2019 to 2023, and again in 2025.

 Tekfen Philharmonic